 “What’s the matter, dear?
 You seemed almost enthusiastic about working for the Imperial Archeological Society a year ago.
 Didn’t you enjoy your time in Arkngthand?”

 Daria gulped.
-She didn’t know what to say because she didn’t know, precisely, what was bothering her so much.
+She didn’t know what to say because she didn’t know, precisely, what bothered her so much.
 Since yes, the IAS probably was a good fit for her.
 As good a fit as someone like her would ever find.

 “It was okay.
 All I did was count gears.”

-“You always have to start with grunt work, Daria.
-But you’ve already done some and you made a good impression.”
+“You always have to start with low-level work, Daria.
+But you’ve already done some, and you made a good impression.”